 If you think someone has been poisoned, call us at 1-800-222-1222 right away.
 Do not wait for the victim to look or feel sick.
 Do not try to treat the person yourself.
 Poison Centers keep millions of people out hospitals each year.
-While a quick search online may seem like an easy option, it's no substitute for speaking with medical experts in real-time.

 More than 100 Americans die every day from an opioid overdose, and millions are addicted to opioids.
 The U.S. Food and Drug Administration (FDA) launched Remove the Risk, an education and outreach campaign to raise awareness about the serious risks of keeping unused prescription opioids in the home and to provide information about safe disposal of these drugs.
 Unused opioids—such as hydrocodone, morphine, and oxycodone—are dangerous to have in your home when they are no longer needed.
 Children or pets can accidentally take unused opioids or visitors might search for them in your drawers and medicine cabinets.
 Remove the risk of your unused opioids and help address the devastating opioid crisis affecting so many American families.…